 In this guide, we’ll take a look into whether home insurance tends to cover damage caused by heat waves such as fire, subsidence, and broken electronics.

-Heatwaves classify as natural disasters and, as such, the majority of home insurance policies will cover damage caused as a result of scorching temperatures.
+Heatwaves are classified as natural disasters and, as such, the majority of home insurance policies will cover damage caused as a result of scorching temperatures.

 A spokesperson for the Association of British Insurers (ABI) said: